c2022xyz/OperationHarmonyForge/README.md

 Do you have a set of responses that follow a preset pattern?
 For instance, do you “go for the jugular” then back off and accommodate the other because you fear you have made a “scene”?
 If you follow regular cycles of behavior, whatever the particulars, you may be stuck.
 Do others seem to do the same thing with you?
 If different people engage in similar behavior with you, you may be doing something that triggers their response.
 For instance, has it been your experience that in conflicts, others are always dominating?
 If so, their behavior may be a reaction to a dominating posture that you take toward conflict.
 If you were more conciliatory, integrative, or obliging, others might not feel the need to respond competitively to you.
 Do you carry a label that is used to describe you?
 If you grew up as “our little fireball,” you may not have learned how to collaborate.
 If you are referred to as a “powerhouse,” a “mover and a shaker,” or “a bulldog,” your conflict style might be overly inflexible.
 If you’re known as “the judge,” “the warrior,” or “the dictator,” you probably have an overly rigid style.
 Labels, although they often hurt and overgeneralize, may carry embedded grains of truth.
-Application 5.8

-Your Responses

-Answer the above five questions, privately first, then with your small group.
-What did you learn?
-Is there anything you want to change about your style across various contexts?
-Maybe itʼs time for a change.
-Individuals who can change and adapt are more likely to be effective conflict participants, accomplishing private and group goals better than people who avoid change.
-Hart and Burks (1972) discuss the concept of rhetorical sensitivity, the idea that people change their communication style based on the demands of different situations.
-The following five communication characteristics describe people who are rhetorically sensitive:
-Page 191
-They are comfortable altering their roles in response to the behaviors of others.
-They avoid stylizing their communication behavior, so they are able to adapt.
-They develop skills to deal with different audiences and are able to withstand the pressure and ambiguity of constant adaptation.
-They are able to monitor talk with others to make it purposive rather than expressive.
-They speak not so much to “spill their guts” as to solve problems.
-They adapt and alter behaviors in a rational and orderly way.
-In other words, effective communicators adapt to others.
-They avoid getting “stuck” in certain conflict styles.
 If you have a repertoire of styles, it prompts you to see others in a different, more objective light.
 When we see we make choices depending on circumstances, we then can see others doing the same thing.
 We are far less likely to judge the behavior of others automatically as having bad intent, being childish, or being improper.
 Another reason for having a repertoire of conflict styles is many styles were developed from rules for children.
 Although it may be appropriate to “respect your elders” when you are 8 years old, overgeneralizing that rule to include avoiding conflict with respected elders when you are an adult is much less appropriate.
 Learning to seek permission to speak might be fine behavior in the third grade, but waiting for permission to speak in a bargaining session, whether formal or informal, will ensure that you will never be heard.
 As an adult, raising one’s voice may not be as great a sin as stifling it.
 By unfreezing your style options, you can adapt to the context and the other person and be more productive in conflicts.